Is GW190521 a gravitational wave echo of wormhole remnant from another universe?: Discussion

-How to accurately identify more such GW events will be significant if our echo-for-wormhole model represents a potential hypothetical source for the GW190521 event.
-It is noted that recently the LIGO-Virgo collaboration has reported the detection of GW231123 on November 23, 2023, an event sharing a similar burst-like short duration nature with GW190521~\cite{LIGOScientific:2025rsn}, this event has been motivating intensive investigation on the nature of its source, e.g.\cite{DeLuca:2025fln,Li:2025fnf,Cuceu:2025fzi,Delfavero:2025lup,Gottlieb:2025ugy,Tanikawa:2025fxw}.
-Therefore, a systematic model comparison test including various possible sources for such short duration GW signals might be necessary for better understanding the physical origins of corresponding GW events.
+Although the BBH hypothesis is favored for GW190521, how to accurately identify more such short-duration GW events and systematically test alternative hypotheses will be significant.
+It is noted that recently the LVK collaboration has reported the detection of GW231123 on November 23, 2023, an event sharing a similar burst-like short duration nature with GW190521~\cite{LIGOScientific:2025rsn}, this event has been motivating intensive investigation on the nature of its source, e.g.\cite{DeLuca:2025fln,Li:2025fnf,Cuceu:2025fzi,Delfavero:2025lup,Gottlieb:2025ugy,Tanikawa:2025fxw}.
+Therefore, a systematic model-comparison analysis including various possible sources for such short duration GW signals might be necessary for better understanding the physical origins of corresponding GW events.